 - What makes a stenosis patient or mitral valve regurgitation inoperable?

-There are essentially two malfunctions that can affect a mitral valve:
+Essentially, there are two malfunctions that can affect a mitral valve:

 B. “You are too frail to have your breast bone split to do the operation” Mitral valve surgery can be performed by an expert minimally invasive heart surgeon through a tiny 2″ chest wall incision between the ribs.
 This technique does not break any bone and allows most elderly patients to be out of bed walking the day after surgery with very little pain and a fast recovery and return to an independent life.
 If that option is not available locally, do call a minimally invasive heart center for a second opinion.